masoncfrancis/masons-guides/nyc/broadway.md

 ### TKTS

-TKTS is a booth in Times Square under the stairs and in Lincoln Center.
+TKTS is a booth in Times Square under the big stairs and in Lincoln Center.
 You can buy same day tickets there for cheap, but its usually not as good of a deal as Rush and Lottery.
+But it's still probably going to be cheaper than buying from the show's website.